md-irohas/tcppc-go/README.md

 ```

-I will show you three basic usages of `tcpPC`.
+I will show you three basic usages of `tcppc`.

 ### Example-1: Basics